-Spring is the Best Time for House Hunting
+Spring is the Best Time to Shop For a Home

 It’s quite true that many people do choose to begin their home search in the spring, when the weather is generally nice but not too hot and there is a flood of new properties for sale hitting the market because home sellers have been advised Spring is the best season for them too.
 But don’t overlook the advantages of searching for your dream home in the real estate ‘off-season’.

 The fact is that people need to sell property 365 days a year, and in fact may be more motivated to do so during the slower months; job relocation or a soon-to-start school year can also light a fire.
 And there is actually a great charm to house hunting in the colder months, especially in the Autumn, something that can make the whole experience a little more enjoyable.

 Never Make an Offer on the First Home You See

 This advice follows that old marriage wisdom, never marry the first person you kiss.
 So, never buy the first home you view as something better is sure to come along.
 However, in the case of buying a home at least that may not be the case.